Bodybuilding: Meals

-Dietary supplements

-When it comes to competing, bodybuilders need any advantage they can get.
-Dietary supplements are extremely beneficial for muscle growth, performance, and recovery, especially when you're on a strict diet.
-While supplements like Omega-3 fatty acids, vitamins, antioxidants, creatine, etc. are found in various foods, the ability to take them in isolation allows the bodybuilder to meet nutritional needs while also sticking to their diet and staying lean.

 Creatine

-One of the most popular supplements that almost every bodybuilder uses, competing or not, is creatine.
-Although the body naturally produces creatine, it typically only produces enough to maintain around 60-80% of its full capacity.
-Creatine is most often found in red meats and seafood however a pound of uncooked beef and salmon only contains 1-2 grams of creatine.
+One of the most popular supplements is creatine.
+Although the body naturally produces creatine, it typically only produces enough to maintain around 60–80% of its full capacity.
+Creatine is most often found in red meats and seafood; however, a pound of uncooked beef and salmon only contains 1–2 grams of creatine.
 About 95% of creatine is stored in the skeletal muscle, while the remaining percentage is found in the brain and testes.
-There are two ways to get started with this supplement, both having the same effect after about a month.
-The first way to start taking creatine monohydrate effectively is a loading phase.
-This phase consists of ingesting 3-5g of creatine four times daily for 5-7 days in a row.
-This will fully saturate the muscle creatine storage in a short amount of time, allowing a daily dose of 3-5g to maintain the muscle creatine storage afterwards.
-The second way to effectively begin the process of increasing your muscle creatine storage is by ingesting 3g of creatine monohydrate for 28 days, gradually increasing the muscle creatine storage but having the same effect overall.

-Creatine Benefits
+Typical supplemental creatine doses are 3–5 grams per day.

 While taking creatine as a dietary supplement doesn't directly build muscle, it can lead to rapid energy production, increase improvement, enhance muscle recovery, prevent injuries, and provide neuroprotection.
 This is due to the fact that when creatine is paired with increased glycogen storage in the muscle, glycogen can quickly release glucose, providing an immense burst of energy.
-This burst of energy is very helpful for professional bodybuilders, as anabolic steroids often cause fatigue and other health issues over time.
+This burst of energy is helpful for professional bodybuilders, as anabolic steroids often cause fatigue and other health issues over time.